CLAPPIN’ IN KLAPPEN | SALOMON SNOWBOARDS

 All of the production takes place in Montreal and Quebec City, and Louif sees nothing but benefits to keeping the brand small and personal.
 “It’s nice—a little drive and I can go and check and see what the results are.
 Maybe it costs a bit more…” but you can’t put a price on person-to-person business and face-to-face dialogue.
 “That’s what I like about it.
 If we were a bigger brand, we’d have to go over into China.”

-Louif’s passion for Nuclear is all about the design and creative.
+Louif’s passion for Nuclear is all about design and creation.
 That’s where he’s happiest.
 In turn, he’s been given a crash course in small business management.
 “I have so much more respect for anyone running a brand, or working in the industry, there’re so many facets.
 So many things that you don’t know exist, under the layers of making a cool product and selling it and advertising it.
 All the financials, all the paperwork, all the legal set up and everything—it’s crazy.”

 Self admittedly with a year’s calendar over half-filled with shred responsibility, his biggest challenge is finding time to do it all.
 “It’s just the two of us, we just ship out of our basement, it’s a lot of work for a side-project.
 The reward is creating a product you’re proud of and sending a little package to someone who knows about it.”